 1992: Ridgeview purchased Winsted Ambulance Service from Allina.

 1993: Ridgeview Ambulance’s call volume increased to 300 calls per month.

 1995: The city of Norwood transferred its ambulance license to Ridgeview and Ridgeview began stationing ambulances in Chanhassen, Mound/Minnetrista, Norwood-Young America, Watertown and Winsted.

 2002: Ridgeview celebrated 25 years of providing ambulance service.
 It grew to a staff of 40 paramedics, 19 EMTs and 11 dispatchers.

-2007: Ridgeview began ambulance service to the city of Chaska.
+2007: Ridgeview chosen as ambulance contractor to the city of Chaska.

 2007: Ridgeview Dispatch became the backup for Carver County's 9-1-1 Public Safety Answering Point (PSAP).